P. W. Botha: Prime Minister (1978–1984)

 When Prime Minister John Vorster resigned following allegations of his involvement in the Muldergate Scandal in 1978, Botha was elected as his successor by the National Party caucus, besting the electorate's favourite, 45-year-old Foreign Minister Pik Botha.
 In the final internal ballot, he beat Connie Mulder, the scandal's namesake, in a 78–72 vote.
 On 5 December 1978, he was absolved in a judicial report of blame in the scandal.

 Upon becoming Prime Minister, Botha retained the defence portfolio until October 1980, when he appointed SADF Chief General Magnus Malan, his successor.
 From his ascension to the cabinet, Botha pursued an ambitious military policy designed to increase South Africa's military capability.
 He sought to improve relations with the West – especially the United States – but with mixed results.
 He argued that the preservation of the apartheid government, though unpopular, was crucial to stemming the tide of African Communism, which had made in-roads into neighbouring Angola and Mozambique after these two former Portuguese colonies obtained independence.

-In one of his first moves as Prime Minister, he appointed Piet Koornhof as minister responsible for black affairs.
+In one of his first moves as Prime Minister, Botha appointed Piet Koornhof as minister responsible for black affairs.
 Koornhof, who joined the ANC in the post-apartheid era, was regarded as one of the most reform‐minded ministers in the government.
 Botha had led a campaign to demolish Crossroads, a high-density township in Cape Town in 1978.
 Amid significant opposition, Botha and Koornhof agreed to "indefinitely delay" the demolitions.

-A challenge he faced within his first two months in office was the election of Andries Treurnicht as leader of the Transvaal province.
+A challenge Botha faced within his first two months in office was the election of Andries Treurnicht as leader of the Transvaal province.
 Treurnicht was vocally opposed to apartheid reforms and now had a power base controlling a strong majority of seats in the all-white parliament.
 The election highlighted differences between Afrikaners in Botha's Cape Province and Treurnicht's.
 In the former, there was a higher level of tolerance towards racial groups, with attitudes mostly formed by contact with Cape Coloureds.
 Botha had in 1974 said that the Nico Malan Theatre should be open to patrons of all races.
 However, he was opposed to blacks becoming a majority in the Western Cape and sought demolitions of unplanned black townships.

-In January 1979, he became the first premier to visit Robben Island, known primarily as a prison for mostly black political prisoners.
+In January 1979, Botha became the first premier to visit Robben Island, known primarily as a prison for mostly black political prisoners.
 He declined to say whether he had met with any of the prisoners, stating that it was a "routine" visit.
 In April of the same year, Botha offered military and economic support to Abel Muzorewa's incoming government for Zimbabwe Rhodesia.
 Botha held high-level talks with Muzorewa in June 1979.